aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB01.md

 * Front-end
   * Vue.js : A progressive framework for building user interfaces.
   * Vuetify : A Material Design component framework for Vue.js
+  * Axios : Promise based HTTP client for the browser and node.js
   * Leaflet : A JavaScript library for interactive maps
   * exif.js : A JavaScript library for reading EXIF meta data from image files.
   * SweetAlert2 : A beautiful, responsive, customizable and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.